-FlexTrack is a program for non‐traditional students with significant time constraints outside of the classroom--family commitments, full‐time employment, etc. Because FlexTrack students can take anywhere between zero to 18 credits per semester, they are the only students on campus that can be classified as part-time undergraduates (taking fewer than 12 credits).
+FlexTrack is a program for non‐traditional students with significant time constraints outside of the classroom--family commitments, full‐time employment, etc. Because FlexTrack students can take anywhere between 3 to 18 credits per semester, they are the only students on campus that can be classified as part-time undergraduates (taking fewer than 12 credits).
 Many FlexTrack students, however, do take a full course load (taking 12 credits or more).
 It all depends on how William & Mary fits into your life.
 This program is meant to be flexible, after all!

 Applying to FlexTrack